jxy19960712/js-components-plugin/README.md

 # js-components-plugin
-This is a plugin library based on native js
+This is a plugin library based on javascript